TravelWATCH Guide for Visitors

 Please be aware that weather and other operational reasons may delay ferry arrivals and that, in the event of such delay, connections are not guaranteed.
 Passengers booking railway tickets requiring travel by a specified train need to allow more than the indicated connection times.

 - Liverpool – Main line rail services operate to/from Lime Street station – allow at least 60 mins from ship arrival to train departure and 75 mins from train arrival to ship departure (this includes 35 mins check-in time).
-CityLink C2 buses (operated by CumfyBus) run every 20 mins between Lime Street station and the Pier Head until about 18.00.
+CityLink Buses CL and C7 (operated by CumfyBus) run between Lime Street station and the Pier Head.
 Merseyrail services connecting with Lime Street and the Wirral run from James Street which is about 10 mins walk from the Pier Head.

 - Douglas – Buses are the main form of public transport on the Island – with bus stops approx 200 yards from the Sea Terminal.
 Most out of town buses leave from Lord Street - a map is displayed outside the Welcome Centre and in the public transport timetable booklets .
 Foot passengers arriving late evening or departing early morning are advised to check bus times before booking.